 Adequate oxygen delivery

-Metabolism is the system that converts nutrients into energy for performance and recovery.
+Equine metabolism is the process by which horses convert nutrients into usable energy for movement, maintenance, and recovery.